esciencecenter-digital-skills/lesson-FAIR-software/_episodes/03-registry.md

 > to provide insight into how they perceive a given website.
 {: .callout}

-Choosing a software registry that is best suited for your needs can be tricky.
-Here some tips:

-- Ask your colleagues which registries they would use if they were looking for software like yours.
-- See a list of research software registries [here](https://github.com/NLeSC/awesome-research-software-registries#awesome-research-software-registries-).

 > ## Choose a software registry
 >
-> Have a look at [the list of software registries](https://github.com/NLeSC/awesome-research-software-registries#awesome-research-software-registries-) and pick a registry for your software.
+> Have a look at [the list of software registries](https://github.com/NLeSC/awesome-research-software-registries#awesome-research-software-registries-)
+> and pick a registry for your software.
+>
 > - Which registry do you choose?
 > - Why do you choose that one?
 > - What kind of software is in this registry?
 > - Try to find documentation on how to register software in there.
 >
+{: .discussion}

 {% include links.md %}